wix-incubator/wix-code-docs/getting-started/give-and-get-repeaters.md

-# Give&Get Example - Repeaters
+# Give & Get Example - Repeaters

 There are four repeaters on our site.
 Let's examine some of them to demonstrate the three approaches to populating repeaters with data from a database collection and for adding functionality to repeaters.